Music of Iran: Folk music

 Iran's folk, ceremonial, and popular songs might be considered "vernacular" in the sense that they are known and appreciated by a major part of the society (as opposed to the art music, which caters for the most part to more elite social classes).
 The variance of the folk music of Iran has often been stressed, in accordance to the cultural diversity of the country's local and ethnic groups.

 Iranian folk songs are categorized in various themes, including those of historical, social, religious, and nostalgic contexts.
 There are also folk songs that apply to particular occasions, such as weddings and harvests, as well as lullabies, children's songs, and riddles.

 There are several traditional specialists of folk music in Iran.
 Professional folk instrumentalists and vocalists perform at formal events such as weddings.
 Storytellers (naqqāl; gōsān) would recite epic poetry, such as that of the Šāhnāme, using traditional melodic forms, interspersing with spoken commentary, which is a practice found also in Central Asian and Balkan traditions.
 The bakshy (baxši), wandering minstrels who play the dotar, entertain their audiences at social gatherings with romantic ballads about warriors and warlords.
 There are also lament singers (rowze-xān), who recite verses that would commemorate the martyrdom of religious figures.

 Iranian singers of both classical and folk music may improvise the lyric and the melody within the proper musical mode.
 Many Iranian folk songs have the potential of being adapted into major or minor tonalities, and therefore, a number of Iranian folk songs were arranged for orchestral accompaniment.

-Many of Iran's old folkloric songs were revitalized through a project developed by the Institute for the Intellectual Development of Children and Young Adults, a cultural and educational institute that was founded under the patronage of Iran's former empress Farah Pahlavi in 1965.
-They were produced in a collection of quality recordings, performed by professional vocalists such as Pari Zanganeh, Monir Vakili, and Minu Javan, and were highly influential in Iran's both folk and pop music productions.
+Many of Iran's old folkloric songs were revitalized through a project developed by the Institute for the Intellectual Development of Children and Young Adults, a cultural and educational institute that was founded under the patronage of Empress Farah Pahlavi in 1965.
+They were produced in a collection of quality recordings, performed by professional vocalists such as Pari Zangeneh, Monir Vakili, and Minu Javan, and were highly influential in Iran's both folk and pop music productions.

 Symphonic music

 Ali Rahbari conducting Jeunesse Musicale de Téhéran, in 1974.

 Iran's symphonic music, as observed in the modern times, was developed by the late Qajar and early Pahlavi periods.
 In addition to instrumental compositions, some of Iran's symphonic pieces are based on the country's folk songs, and some are based on poetry of both classical and contemporary Iranian poets.

 Symphonische Dichtungen aus Persien ("Symphonic Poems from Persia"), a collection of Persian symphonic works, was performed by the German Nuremberg Symphony Orchestra and conducted by Iranian conductor Ali Rahbari in 1980.

-Loris Tjeknavorian, an acclaimed Iranian Armenian composer and conductor, composed Rostam and Sohrab, an opera with Persian libretto that is based on the tragedy of Rostam and Sohrab from Iran's long epic poem Šāhnāme, in over two decades.
+Loris Tjeknavorian, an acclaimed Iranian Armenian composer and conductor, composed Rostam and Sohrab, an opera with Persian libretto that is based on the tragedy of Rostam and Sohrab from Iran's long epic poem Shahnameh, in over two decades.
 It was first performed by the Tehran Symphony Orchestra at Tehran's Roudaki Hall in December 2003.